-This report provides members with an update on the delivery of the Town Centre Regeneration Programme.
+This report provides members of the Executive Committee with an update on the delivery of the Town Centre Regeneration Programme.

 Specifically this report sets out the updated position with regards to the concept of a Community Hub and masterplanning options for key sites within the Town Centre.